openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/paths/fake/FakePatch.md

 | [RootServerInfo.@Nullable ServerIndex](../../RootServerInfo.md#serverindex) | serverIndex<br>optional.
 Note: this will override the value in apiConfiguration |
 | @Nullable Duration | timeout<br>optional.
 Note: this will override the value in apiConfiguration |

-## FakePatchNullableRequest
+## PatchNullableRequest
-public static class FakePatchNullableRequest<br>
+public static class PatchNullableRequest<br>

 a class that stores the initial request inputs